theRealAph/ScopeLocals/README.md

 ## Motivation

 The functionality of any Java application or library is organized as a call graph of methods.
 Simple methods may only refer to constant data or, in the case of instance methods, local instance state.
 However, most methods are parameterised, allowing callers to share data with the methods they call via one or more call arguments.
-Arguments are always bound locally to a specific call and hence their values share data within the context of a specific thread executing the given call graph.
+Arguments are always bound locally to a specific call and hence their values share data within the context of a specific thread executing some part of the call graph.

-Most of the time method parameters are an effective and convenient way to share data.
-However, parameter passing does not always scale well in large applications built using independently developed and maintained components.
+Most of the time method arguments are an effective and convenient way to share data.
+However, parameterization does not always scale well in large applications built using independently developed and maintained components.
 For example, a web framework might include a server component, implemented in the [thread-per-request style](https://openjdk.org/jeps/444#The-thread-per-request-style), application-specific logic and a data access component, which handles persistence.

 The server may associate each incoming request with an identity which needs to be shared with the data access component to regulate access to resources.
 However, it is normally the responsibility of the application request handler rather than the server to decide whether to invoke a data access operation, such as, for example, opening a database connection.
-In order to share the identity using method parameters the framework must pass it as an argument to the application request handler call.
+In order to share the identity using method arguments the framework must pass it to the application request handler call.
 The application code is then responsible for passing this argument on down through the application call chain to any point where it might call the relevant data access component method.

 There are several reasons why this can become a problem.
 The obvious issue is that application logic is now complicated by the need to receive and correctly pass on framework data that it does not itself directly consume.
-When the call hierarchy and control flow in the server thread is large and complex this may require correctly routing parameter flow through many call chains.
-If instead the server thread tries to bypass the routing problem by storing the parameter as object state then it must ensure that this state is only ever read by the correct thread and that it does not get overwritten or go stale before it is passed on the data access component.
+When the call hierarchy and control flow in the server thread is large and complex this may require correctly routing arguments through many call chains.
+If instead the server thread tries to bypass the routing problem by storing the argument as object state then it must ensure that this state is only ever read by the correct thread and that it does not get overwritten or go stale before it is passed on the data access component.
 Either way, the resulting code is now more brittle than it needs to be: if the framework and data access component need to change the way they share data or the type and number of data values they share then the server thread may also need to be updated.

 The diagram below depicts this problem scenario.
 The framework handles two requests, each in its own thread.
 Request handling flows upward, from the server component (`Server.serve(...)`) to user code (`Application.handle(...)`) to the data access component (`DBAccess.open()`).
-The data access component uses the `Identity` created by the seerver component to decide whether the thread is permitted to access the database:
+The data access component needs to share the `Identity` created by the server component in order to decide whether the thread is permitted to access the database:

-- In Thread 1, the `CUSTOMER` identity created by the server component allows database access.
+- In Thread 1, a `CUSTOMER` identity created by the server component allows database access.
 The dashed line indicates the identity is to be shared with the data access component, which inspects it and proceeds to call `DBAccess.newConnection()`.

-- In Thread 2, the `GUEST` identity created by the server component does not allow database access.
+- In Thread 2, a `GUEST` identity created by the server component does not allow database access.
 The data access component inspects the identity, determines that the user code must not proceed, and throws an `InvalidIdentityException`.

 <a name="Web-framework-example-Initial-extents"></a>
 ```